izzzav/rules/README.md

 - Report any violations of the rules to the designated moderation team.

 - Moderators will review reports and take appropriate actions in accordance with established procedures.

+This server uses Sapphire bot’s artificial intelligence moderation.
+Thing such as hate speech, racism, sexism, threats, etc. are strictly prohibited within Phalandia’s communications, that includes Discord, Reddit, etc.

+Please show some respect to others and higher-ups as it can benefit you.

+Gore, NSFW, NSFL, etc. are strictly prohibited within Phalandia’s communications.